paulreyneveld/oftpart5/README.md

-This repo contains answers for the OFS exercise 5.1 - 5.3.
+This repo contains answers for the OFS exercises 5.1 - 5.3 and 5.5.